cbrummitt/Rocket_token_bot_tutorial/README.md

 * supporting each other in your business projects :briefcase:
 * and discussing topics of common interest :iphone: :mortar_board: :satellite: :pill: :book: :factory: :taxi: :tractor: :egg: :necktie: :tropical_drink:

-Never used Rocket.Chat before?
-This tutorial will teach you how to use it.

 Why learn to use Rocket.Chat?

 * It's open source :unlock: